nesQuick/soa-workshop/box/challenges/final/README.md

 If the authentication succeeds, that is the HTTP Basic Auth combination of user name and password is correct, the endpoint returns a status code ``200``.
 In any other case (user not found, password incorrect) the endpoint returns HTTP status ``403``.
 The response body must always be empty.

 The user management system is never used from an end-user.
 Instead services query it to check if the authentication they get from the end-user is valid.
 E.g. if a user wants to pull a report from the report system she is authenticating her request to the report system with HTTP Basic Auth.
 The report system then calls the ``/user`` endpoint of the user management system and only if that returns a ``200`` status code the report is created.
 If the user system would return a ``403`` the report system would not create a report and instead return a ``403`` status code as well.
+[This diagram](assets/authentication.pdf) illustrates the flow (please see the split of events depending of a valid or invalid authentication in 3a/b and 4a/b).

 ### Location Management System